 You must submit a detailed budget with your online application.
 You can access a sample budget on the Wenner-Gren website.
 The maximum award for the Dissertation Fieldwork Grant is US$20,000.
 Please note: the total amount of your request for your Plan A and B budgets must be the same.

 Provide a budget only for the items and amounts you are requesting from Wenner-Gren.
 If your project is dependent on funding from more than one source, you should include a brief description of the items not covered in your Wenner-Gren budget together with the cost of these items.
 Remember, you must indicate in your response to Project Description 3 whether your project will be feasible if this additional support is not forthcoming.

 It is important to include a detailed breakdown, showing how you estimated expenses in each category.
 You should use the categories listed below when relevant and be detailed in your justification/explanation.
 Items not fully justified will not be considered.

-- Research expenses directly related and essential to the project, including travel, living expenses during fieldwork, research assistance, transcription costs, specialized software, gifts for informants, visa fees, and other relevant research expenditures.
-Childcare expenses will be considered if no adult family member accompanies the applicant and child(ren) into the field.
+- Research expenses directly related and essential to the project, including travel, living expenses during fieldwork, childcare, research assistance, transcription costs, specialized software, gifts for informants, visa fees, and other relevant research expenditures.
 Please refer to the sample budget for an example of the detail required.
-Items of special note include the following.
+Items of special note include the following

 - If you are requesting multiple trips to the field, please provide a justification.
 The Foundation does not fund pilot research or trips home from the field to consult with supervisors or colleagues or to carry out preliminary data analysis.
 It also does not fund trips to the field for supervisors to advise or support their doctoral students.